seanyoung/hyperledger-hip/HIPs/solang.md

 ## Testing

-There is a mock implementation of the Solana, Substrate, ewasm which are uses for many tests.
-There are also integration tests which use the actual chain and test end to end: compile solidity, deploy it to a node of the blockchain (running in a container), and call various contract functions.
+There is a mock implementation of the Solana, Substrate, ewasm, that serve to implement runtime tests and assert the correctness of the compiler's output.
+There are also integration tests which use the actual chain for end-to-end testing: compile solidity, deploy it to a node of the blockchain
+(running in a container), and call various contract functions.

 # Effort and Resources